May 7, 2026

 PIP IMEs typically happen early in a claim — often when your insurer starts questioning whether continued treatment is medically necessary.
 The timing is important: if you are still receiving active medical care and the insurer cuts off your PIP benefits based on an IME finding, you may need to rely on your health insurance, seek a letter of protection from your medical providers, or pursue compensation through a liability claim against the at-fault party.

-IMEs in Personal Injury Litigation
+How IMEs Work in a Personal Injury Lawsuit

 Once a personal injury lawsuit is filed in Florida, the defense has the right to request a physical or mental examination of the plaintiff under Rule 1.360 of the Florida Rules of Civil Procedure.
 The rule allows the examination when the plaintiff’s physical condition is genuinely in controversy — which it almost always is in a personal injury case.